Laravel-Backpack/docs/7.x/installation.md

 <a name="requirements"></a>
 ## Requirements

-If you can run Laravel 12, you can install Backpack.
+If you can run Laravel 12 or 13, you can install Backpack.
 Backpack does _not_ have additional requirements.

 For the following process, we assume: